Dildz/Southern-Hemisphere-Seasons/README.md

    - Winter = 2
    - Spring = 3
    - LateAutumn = 4
-   - EarlySpring = 5 (disabled - will default to -1)
+   - EarlySpring = 5 (disabled - will default to auto detect)
-   - Storm = 6 (disabled - will default to -1)
+   - Storm = 6 (disabled - will default to auto detect)
    - Auto Detect = -1

 ## Support:

 This mod is provided as-is, with no official support.
+If bugs are reported I will do my best to fix.

 It is intended for tinkerers and advanced users who understand how to modify and troubleshoot their game environment.